Skip to main content

 The compliance map is expanding faster than most employers realize.

 Workplace violence prevention legislation has moved from a California-specific concern to a national compliance landscape in less than two years.
-Five states now have active general industry or broadly applicable mandates.
-More than a dozen states have healthcare-specific laws already in effect.
-Legislation is advancing in Massachusetts, Washington, Oregon, and other states.
+California is currently the only state with an active general industry workplace violence mandate.
+New York extended requirements to retail employers in 2025 and to hospitals and nursing homes via A203 (signed December 2025; effective September 2026), and more than a dozen states have healthcare-specific laws already in effect.
+Reviewed as of May 8, 2026.

 The pattern is consistent across states: healthcare mandates come first, then retail, then general industry.
 California's SB-553 is the most comprehensive general industry mandate in the country.
 New York's Retail Worker Safety Act extended the obligation to retail.
 Ohio, Texas, and Virginia have active healthcare mandates.
 The direction of travel is clear.